Bob Joshua

 Robert Joshua, MC (6 June 1906 – 2 June 1970) was an Australian politician, and a key figure in the 1955 split in the Australian Labor Party which led to the formation of the Australian Labor Party (Anti-Communist) and, subsequently, the Democratic Labor Party.

 Early life

 Joshua was born on 6 June 1906 in Prahran, Victoria.
 He was the son of Mary Inglis and Edward Cecil Joshua.
 His father was born in Mauritius, where there was a branch of the family's Melbourne-based Joshua Brothers Distillery.
-His paternal grandfather Saul Joshua was a member of the Solomon family and had married Ada Montefiore, the daughter of financier Joseph Barrow Montefiore.
+He is a descendent of Samuel Moss Solomon and financier Joseph Barrow Montefiore.

 Joshua attended Caulfield State School and Wesley College, was briefly a motor mechanic, and became a teller at the Bank of Australasia.
 He married schoolteacher Alma Agnes Watson at Glen Iris on 27 November 1929.

 Military service

 Joshua served in the Citizens Military Force from 1924 to 1930 and from 1936 to 1940, rising to the rank of captain.
 Subsequently, he joined the Australian Imperial Force in 1940 and was posted to the Middle East.
 He led a successful raid during the defence of Tobruk in Libya, and was awarded the Military Cross.
 Promoted from major to lieutenant colonel in 1942, he commanded the 2/43rd Battalion, which fought around Lae and Finschafen in New Guinea.
 He was twice wounded in action.